Physical Therapy Guide to Stroke

 The following resources offer some of the best scientific evidence related to physical therapy treatment for survivors of stroke.
 They report recent research and give an overview of the standards of practice both in the United States and internationally.
 They link to a PubMed* abstract that also may offer free access to the full text, or to other resources.
 You can read them or print out a copy to bring with you to your health care provider.

 Centers for Disease Control and Prevention.
-Stoke facts.
+Stroke facts.
 Accessed April 12, 2021.

 Stroke Association; American Heart Association.
-Impacts of stroke (stroke statistics).
-Accessed April 12, 2021.
+Heart disease and stroke statistics (2022 update).
+Accessed April 5, 2022.

-American Stroke Association; American Heart Association Stroke treatment.
-Accessed April 12, 2021.
+American Stroke Association; American Heart Association.
+Post-stroke care.
+Accessed April 5, 2022.

 Centers for Disease Control and Prevention.
 I'm ready to quit!
 Smoking cessation programs.
 Accessed April 12, 2021.